 The Best ETFs For Long-Term Growth

 The ETFs listed below are not ranked.
-They’re all excellent options and which one is best will be determined by your own particular situation.
-They’re listed according to category so similar funds are close to each other.
+They’re all excellent options, and which one is best will be determined by your particular situation.
+They’re listed according to category, so similar funds are close to each other within the list.

-The details for each ETF listed below are taken from ETF Database and are valid as of the day this article was published, May 11, 2022.
-Be sure to check the current details as they will change with time.
+The details for each growth ETF listed below are taken from VettaFi and are valid as of the day this article was updated, December 20, 2022.
+Check the current details, as they will change with time.

 Related: How to Get Free Stocks

-Vanguard’s Total Stock Market ETF is an extremely popular option for investors looking to get broad exposure to the stock market as a whole.
-It’s also worth pointing out the Vanguard’s VTSAX mutual is very similar, except it’s a mutual fund instead of an ETF.
+Vanguard’s Total Stock Market ETF is an extremely popular option ($245 billion in assets under management) for investors looking to get broad exposure to the stock market as a whole.
+It’s also worth pointing out that Vanguard’s VTSAX index fund is very similar, except it’s a mutual fund instead of an ETF.

 Expense Ratio: 0.03%